ajzanotti/alanzanotti.com/_drafts/Sending-Mail-Using-Telnet.md

 ---

 Simple Mail Transfer Protocol (SMTP) is the official Internet standard for the transmission of email that was first defined by RFC 821 in 1982 __CITATION__.
-It outlines a process for the _transport_ of mail, which is not to be confused with the _submission_ of mail that is performed by a mail client __CITATION__.
 SMTP is one of the major underpinnings of the Internet that we take for granted and that has enabled email to become a part of daily life.
 This post is going to remove the convenience of modern mail clients that you're used to and show you how to manually send mail over SMTP using telnet.

-In the examples below you're going to be emailing your best friend, John Doe.
-The two of you bonded over your common, one true passion in life: cats.
-You used to spend hours on the phone talking about how awesome cats are but then you learned about the electronic mail and how you can send textual messages to each other, and even pictures!

 ## A Simple Message

 Before you can send an email to your best friend John, we need to know where the message is going to be sent.
-Assuming that John's email is jdoe@example.com, we do that by looking up the mail exchanger (MX) records for the domain part of his email address.
+Assuming that John's email is jdoe@example.com, we can do that by looking up the mail exchanger (MX) records for the domain part of his email address.
 The MX record is a type of DNS resource record that maps a domain name to a list of message transfer agents (MTAs) __CITATION__.